Differential $t\bar{t}$ cross-section measurements using boosted top quarks in the all-hadronic final state with 139 fb$^{-1}$ of ATLAS data: Measured differential cross-sections

 A selection of the fiducial phase-space double- and triple-differential cross-sections are shown in Figures~\ref{fig:parton:t1_pt_vs_t2_pt:rel}--\ref{fig:parton:ttbar_y_vs_ttbar_mass_vs_t1_pt:rel}.
 Other double- and triple-differential cross-sections are presented in Appendix~\ref{sec:appendix:parton_level}.

-Figure~\ref{fig:parton:NNLO:abs} shows the ratio of calculation to data for differential cross-sections in \pTtone\ and \ptttbar.
+The examples of comparisons of absolute differential cross-sections are also presented.
+Figure~\ref{fig:parton:NNLO:abs} shows the ratio of calculation to data for absolute differential cross-sections in \pTtone\ and \ptttbar.
+The leading jet \pT\ has the largest sensitivity in the subsequent EFT analysis in Section~\ref{sec:eft} and there was a discrepancy in the \pT\ of the \ttbar\ system in the comparison with NLO MC predictions.
 Ratios are shown for various fixed-order calculations at NLO and NNLO together with the nominal \POWPY[8] calculation.
-The fixed-order predictions are plotted with the scale uncertainties, which are highly asymmetric.
+The fixed-order predictions are plotted with the scale uncertainties, which are asymmetric.

 \FloatBarrier